-The ME&IE Consultants has prepared the data collection formats for three types of S&WC interventions and two AED interventions according to shared files/ data and sent to department for approval.
-Later, all these formats were discussed with the departments thoroughly.
-Edited formats according to the departments' comments and requirements.
-The data collection process will be started after the finalization of these formats with the departments.
+The ME&IE Consultants has prepared the data collection formats for three types of S&WC interventions and two AED interventions according to shared files/ data and sent to department for

 GIS Integrated MIS Development - (Completed)

 Based on the requirements gathered, develop an application framework that includes user management, access control, security, and workflow for publishing information.
 This application framework should be based on Modular Architecture to enable modules to be added in the future and be able to share data with other applications.
 Test the application framework with the real users and gather feedback on the system.